Tuesday, January 7th - Following MCPS, The Heights School will be closed due to inclement weather.

 After graduating from The Heights, Finn Mehigan earned his B.A. from the University of Virginia in Classics and Linguistics.
 He enjoys most everything Classical, as well as performing in various theatrical productions both comedic and otherwise, and taking spontaneous trips with his beloved wife.

 A certified Wilderness First Responder and avid rock climber, Finn has completed outdoor trips across the country, though if you ask him, the favorite peak in his bag is undoubtedly Mt.
 Olympus in Greece.
+Finn is excited to be serving as a guide for the upper school trip to the Weminuche Wilderness.

 “Only those who will risk going too far can possibly find out how far they can go.”